 - Lying down with head and neck kinked back

 Effective treatment with calcium can be achieved if it is administered in time.
 Treatment with calcium orally or under the skin may be sufficient in early cases.
-However, often a vet visit will be required to administer intravenous calcium, especially for cases where the animal is recumbent.
+However, often a vet visit will be required to administer intravenous calcium, especially for cases where the animal is down.
 It is important to keep affected animals warm, well fed and with fresh water available.

 Act immediately.
 If left untreated cows will die due to circulatory collapse and respiratory failure.